Sound effect: Film

-Each of these sound effect categories is specialized, with sound editors known as specialists in an area of sound effects (e.g. a "Car cutter" or "Guns cutter").
+Each of these sound effect categories is specialized, with sound editors known as specialists in an area of sound effects (e.g. a Car cutter or Guns cutter).

 Foley is another method of adding sound effects.
-Foley is more of a technique for creating sound effects than a type of sound effect, but it is often used for creating the incidental real world sounds that are very specific to what is going on onscreen, such as footsteps.
-With this technique the action onscreen is essentially recreated to try to match it as closely as possible.
+Foley is more of a technique for creating sound effects than a type of sound effect, but it is often used for creating the incidental real-world sounds that are very specific to what is going on onscreen, such as footsteps.
+With this technique, the action onscreen is essentially recreated to try to match it as closely as possible.
 If done correctly it is very hard for audiences to tell what sounds were added and what sounds were originally recorded (location sound).

-In the early days of film and radio, foley artists would add sounds in realtime or pre-recorded sound effects would be played back from analogue discs in realtime (while watching the picture).
+In the early days of film and radio, Foley artists would add sounds in real time or pre-recorded sound effects would be played back from analog discs in real time (while watching the picture).
 Today, with effects held in digital format, it is easy to create any required sequence to be played in any desired timeline.

 In the days of silent film, sound effects were added by the operator of a theater organ or photoplayer, both of which also supplied the soundtrack of the film.
 Theater organ sound effects are usually electric or electro-pneumatic, and activated by a button pressed with the hand or foot.

-Photoplayer operators activate sound effects either by flipping switches on the machine or pulling "cow-tail" pull-strings, which hang above.
+Photoplayer operators activate sound effects either by flipping switches on the machine or pulling cow-tail pull-strings, which hang above.
 Sounds like bells and drums are made mechanically, sirens and horns electronically.
-Due to its smaller size, a photoplayer usually has fewer special effects than a theater organ, or less complex ones.
+Due to its smaller size, a photoplayer usually has fewer special effects than a theater organ or less complex ones.